Over the past several years, Small Business Saturday evolved from a well-executed PR event to an officially recognized day by the U.S. Senate.

 These tools make it really easy to reach out to your customers and let them know you’re participating in Small Business Saturday.

 The entire registration process takes about 10 minutes and, as you can see, there are quite a few perks to listing your business on the official Shop Small website.
+And, because shopping looks a little different in 2020, American Express is offering tips on how to shop safely keeping social distancing in mind as well as finding ways to support Black-owned businesses.

 Announce and follow up